HackBI/Beginner-HTML-Workshop/README.md

 # Beginner-HTML-Workshop

-# Read Handout for more information
+Read Workshop plan for more info